Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control

 Forced convection liquid cooling (for instance, using a cooling plate) via water or glycol is considered to apply on areas where tab or surface cooling occurs.
-This typically has a large convection coefficient $h$, which is set as 400~Wm$^{-2}$K$^{-1}$ according to \cite{tete2021developments}.
+This typically has a large convection coefficient $h$, which is set to be 400~Wm$^{-2}$K$^{-1}$, according to \cite{tete2021developments}.
 For areas not exposed to active cooling, mild air convection occurs, resulting in a small convection coefficient specified as $h$ = 30~Wm$^{-2}$K$^{-1}$.

 All the simulations are conducted on a MacBook Pro with a 2.6GHz 6-Core Intel Core i7 processor and 16GB RAM.
 The first type of benchmark model is solved by the finite element method with an extremely fine mesh of 3610 triangular elements and is implemented in COMSOL Multiphysics v6.0 \cite{multiphysics1998introduction}.
 Our developed CSG models and their TEC alternatives are implemented in \textsc{MATLAB} R2023b.
-For simplicity in simulating the CSG models, the numbers of basis functions in the radial and axial directions, as introduced in \eqref{Eq: basis def}, are chosen to be equal.
-Consequently, there exists $M = N$ and the model order $O= N^2$.
+For simplicity in simulating the CSG models, the numbers of basis functions in the radial and axial directions, as introduced in \eqref{Eq: basis def}, are chosen to be equal, i.e., $M = N$, and the model order $O= N^2$.